fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Chained |<a href="https://www.wordfence.com/blog/2022/02/critical-vulnerabilities-in-php-everywhere-allow-remote-code-execution/">Critical Vulnerabilities in PHP Everywhere Allow Remote Code Execution</a>
 | Chained |<a href="https://www.intigriti.com/researchers/blog/bug-bytes/bug-bytes-141-sesh-gremlin-attack-rce-via-password-field-pwning-xmlsec-for-info-disclosure-and-bounties">Sesh Gremlin attack, RCE via password field & Pwning XMLSec for info disclosure and bounties</a>
 | Chained |<a href="https://www.rcesecurity.com/2022/11/from-zero-to-hero-part-1-bypassing-intel-dcms-authentication-cve-2022-33942/">Bypassing Intel DCM’s Authentication by Spoofing Kerberos and LDAP Responses (CVE-2022-33942)</a>

-<a href="https://hackerone.com/reports/584603">RCE on CS:GO client using unsanitized entity ID in EntityMsg message</a>
+| Chained |<a href="https://hackerone.com/reports/584603">RCE on CS:GO client using unsanitized entity ID in EntityMsg message</a>

 <a href="https://github.com/jonathandata1/ios_15_rce">Remote Code Execution V1 For iOS 15 sent through airdrop after the device was connected to a trusted host</a>